jeffsp/SPOC/README.md

 * A SPOC file identifier consisting of the four characters: 'SPOC'
 * An 8-bit unsigned integer specifying the SPOC file format major version
 * An 8-bit unsigned integer specifying the SPOC file format minor version
-* A 64-bit unsigned integer specifying the length of the OGC WKT string
+* A 16-bit unsigned integer specifying the length of the OGC WKT string
 * An arbitrary length OGC WKT string which is used to store spatial reference data
-* A 64-bit unsigned integer specifying the number of 64-bit extra fields associated with each point record
+* An 8-bit unsigned integer specifying the number of 64-bit extra fields associated with each point record
 * A 64-bit unsigned integer specifying the number of points records contained in the file